 For more information about tribal partnerships for bison restoration, see here.

-Hunters have play a key role as conservationists and have achieved tremendous success in restoring America’s native wildlife.
+Hunters have played a key role as conservationists and have achieved tremendous success in restoring America’s native wildlife.
 This is especially true of bison.
 Yet there is much work to be done and restoring wild, free-roaming bison to suitable habitat on public land could be the crowning success of the hunter-conservationist.

 While we may never again see vast herds of bison, the State of Montana is studying the possibility of establishing a significant herd of wild bison in the 1.1-million-acre Charles M. Russell National Wildlife Refuge and millions of acres of adjacent public land.
 The Refuge is a sprawling expanse of undeveloped prairie habitat already dedicated to wildlife restoration and conservation, and it’s contiguous to millions of additional acres of superb habitat on public land.
 This land remains virtually unchanged over time and is just waiting for bison to return.
 Charles M. Russell National Wildlife Refuge in Montana is the absolute best place for wild bison–all accessible and open to recreational use, as well as hunting.